Jeremy Adelman is the Henry Charles Lea Professor of History and Director of the Global History Lab at Princeton University.

 Currently, he is working on two books.
 Latin America: A Global History is forthcoming with Princeton University Press; it tells the story of what we now call Latin America as an on-going regional site for worldmaking and integration from 1492 to our days.
 He is also working on Earth Hunger, a study of how writers and artists, diplomats and ecologists, have been wrestling with the meaning of global inter-dependence and attitudes to strangers from the 1850s to the present.

 Professor Adelman has taught survey courses on modern Latin America and seminars on such topics as the Age of Revolutions, U.S.-Latin American relations, and the history of money.
 He was for many years the director of Princeton’s Program in Latin American Studies (PLAS).
 In 2004 he received the President’s Award for Distinguished Teaching.

 Graduate seminar in the Global History of Capitalism

 More recently, he has expanded Princeton's coverage of world and global history.
 He regularly offers graduate seminars in the history of globalization from 1400 He has converted the gateway course, History 201: A History of the World since 1300 into a public, open-access online course on the platform EdX.
 This year, he teamed up with partners at the University of Geneva and the UNHCR to co-teach the course in refugee camps in Kenya and Jordan.
-See more detail on the course.
+See more details about the course.

 Adelman teaching refugees in Camp Kakuma in Kenya with Professor Barbara Moser-Mercer from University of Geneva